About the Program

 Will Fithian, Assistant Professor.
 Theoretical and Applied Statistics.

-Shirshendu Ganguly, Assistant Professor.
+Shirshendu Ganguly, Associate Professor.
 Probability theory, statistical mechanics.

 Alan Hammond, Professor.
 Statistical mechanics.

 Haiyan Huang, Professor.
 Applied statistics, functional genomics, translational bioinformatics, high dimensional and integrative genomic/genetic data analysis, network modeling, hierarchical multi-lable classification.

 Michael I. Jordan, Professor.
 Computer science, artificial intelligence, bioinformatics, statistics, machine learning, electrical engineering, applied statistics, optimization.

 Jon Mcauliffe, Adjunct Professor.
 Bioinformatics, machine learning, nonparametrics, convex optimization, statistical computing, prediction, supervised learning.

 Rasmus Nielsen, Professor.
 Statistical and computational aspects of evolutionary theory and genetics.

 Christopher Paciorek, Adjunct Professor.
 Environmental statistics, statistical computing, spatial statistics, Bayesian statistics.

 Elizabeth Purdom, Associate Professor.
 Computational biology, bioinformatics, statistics, data analysis, sequencing, cancer genomics.

 Alistair Sinclair, Professor.
 Algorithms, applied probability, statistics, random walks, Markov chains, computational applications of randomness, Markov chain Monte Carlo, statistical physics, combinatorial optimization.

 Yun Song, Professor.
 Computational biology, population genomics, applied probability and statistics.

-Philip B. Stark, Professor.
+Philip B. Stark, Distinguished Professor.
 Astrophysics, law, statistics, litigation, causal inference, inverse problems, geophysics, elections, uncertainty quantification, educational technology.

 Bernd Sturmfels, Professor.
 Mathematics, combinatorics, computational algebraic geometry.

 Mark J. Van Der Laan, Distinguished Professor.
 Statistics, computational biology and genomics, censored data and survival analysis, medical research, inference in longitudinal studies.

-Bin Yu, Professor.
+Bin Yu, Distinguished Professor.
 Neuroscience, remote sensing, networks, statistical machine learning, high-dimensional inference, massive data problems, document summarization .

 Fletcher H. Ibser, Lecturer.